Seminar* in Systematic Musicology

 Part of Graz's intermural Musicology program - Hosted by the Centre for Systematic Musicology

-Systematic musicology (SysMus; short, medium, Xlarge) is growing fast.
+Systematic musicology (wiki, structure, article) is growing fast.
 The same applies to its biggest subdiscipline, music psychology (deutsch, english).
-The number of interesting research questions is steadily growing.
-They are being addressed in regular international conferences such as ICMPC, ESCOM and DGM, and in journals such as Music Perception, Psychology of Music, Musicae Scientiae and Jahrbuch Musikpsychologie.
-Students who participate in this research seminar have the chance to witness this exciting development in the history of musicology, and to contribute their own research.
+There a lot of interesting and promising research questions in these areas.
+The latest research is presented at regular international conferences such as ICMPC, ESCOM and DGM, and in journals such as Music Perception, Psychology of Music, Musicae Scientiae and Jahrbuch Musikpsychologie.
+Students who participate in this research seminar have the chance to witness this exciting development, and to contribute to it with their own research.

 The quality of conference

 abstracts and journal articles in modern music psychology is generally

 accepted, improved or rejected on the basis of